atomantic/monty_hall_problem/README.md

 - If we see that a goat is behind `Door 3`, then `Distribution A` is no longer possible (`Door 3` cannot have been allocated a car in the initial random placement)
     - If you were in distribution B, switching wins
-    - If you were in distribution C, switching loses It seems we have a 50/50 chance of winning whether we choose to stay with `Door 1`, or choose to switch to the other door.
+    - If you were in distribution C, switching loses

+It seems we have a 50/50 chance of winning whether we choose to stay with `Door 1`, or choose to switch to the other door.

+> (see below in the explanation of model 2 for the flaw in this model if you can't see it already)

 This mixed view of holding the above model in mind (and finding no flaw in the argument) while believing that `math` is smarter than I am resulted in a troubling certainty that something is either fundamentally wrong with the Universe or that my brain is broken--and that maybe this kind of puzzle is a key to understanding how our reality is not mapped the way we map the sciences.
 > Moreover, I now understand religion in a way I didn't before.